raphaelmue/dashup/docs/specifications/ucs/layout/change_layout/UCS_change_layout.md

 #  5. Postconditions

 ## 5.1 Save Changed Data
-After the user has changed the layout settings and pressed the confirm icon the data has to be stored.
+After the user has changed the layout settings and pressed the confirm icon, the data has to be stored.
 This is necessary to get a persistent change.

 ## 5.2 Discard changed data